notsimon/notsimon.github.io/posts/2017-05-10-potential-estimation.md

 title: Interpolation of the magnetic field for indoor tracking
 ---

-In this post, I will introduce one of my attempts at modeling the magnetic field of a room using a continuous representation.
+In this report, I will introduce one of my attempts at modeling the magnetic field of a room using a continuous representation.
 The first goal of this work is to assist the tracking of the orientation of a device by taking into account the multiple distortions of the field observed indoor: this is a step toward a positioning algorithm that takes advantage of these anomalies.

 ## Maxwell's equations and the magnetic scalar potential